Battle of the Seasons Summer

 Never more so than at home, where our annual botanical budget has seemingly been spent on disposable garden furniture and a sack of charcoal.
 We eagerly summon our gardenless friends to sample our alfresco amenities.
 And then it rains, nonstop.
 Nothing captures a midsummer’s evening in Blighty more than umbrella-assisted barbecuing.

-But there is one element that makes British summertime unique: London.
-It is the nation’s trend-setting hub of cultural happenings that kick starts such frenzied, sun-drenched behaviour.
+But there is one element that makes British summer unique: London.
+It is the nation’s trend-setting hub of cultural happenings that kick-starts such frenzied, sun-drenched behaviour.
 Nobody savours a late summer’s afternoon like the good people of London town, and that, if nothing else, makes summer—London’s most scintillating muse—well worth the wait.

 Share.